Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 	 I recognise and respect the work performed by those individuals.

-3.1  Differences between inherited project and the exiv2 projects
+3.1  Differences between inherited projects and the exiv2 projects
      There is no compatiblity.

 # That's all Folks!